kanishka-linux/vinanti/README.md

         Here url should not be list.
 It should be proper string url.

-        Method als needs to be specified eg GET, POST or HEAD.
+        Method also needs to be specified eg GET, POST or HEAD.

         Default method is GET.